thegworld/gtx-browser/codelabs/threading_and_scheduling/README.md

 # Threading & scheduling

-This directory contains three examples of threading & primitives in Chromium's `//base` library that build off of the basic `cpp101` [threading and task runner introduction][1].
+This directory contains three examples of threading & primitives in GTx Browser's `//base` library that build off of the basic `cpp101` [threading and task runner introduction][1].
 In particular, these examples aim to give more insight into how task scheduling works by introducing `TaskQueue` as the basic unit of